pixelit-project/ioBroker.pixelit/README.md

 **WORK IN PROGRESS**

--   (o0Shojo0o) "Blocked" area for Icons when sending `pixelit.0.message`
+-   (o0Shojo0o) fixed "Blocked" area for Icons when sending `pixelit.0.message`

 ### 1.1.1 (2023-07-28)